-As I look at the circuit, I'm not sure why the gain resistors were set up as they are.
-With the values shown, the circuit actually has a gain of 192 (set by the feedback resistors in series and the 3.3 Ohm emitter resistor), and this is then attenuated to provide the gains of 50 and 10 as shown.
-I'm sure there was an excellent reason for this arrangement, but I was unable to see it.
-Fortunately, a reader had the original article, and it was done to keep circuit impedances very low.
+With the values shown, the circuit has a gain of 192 (set by the feedback resistors in series and the 3.3 Ohm emitter resistor), and this is then attenuated to provide the gains of 50 and 10 as shown.
+There was an excellent reason for this arrangement, and a reader had the original article and was able to provide it as a reference.
+The gain structure was done that way to keep circuit impedances very low.
 Unfortunately, this would normally load the opamp excessively, but the higher than normal gain prevents excessive loading, and the attenuation brings the level back to sensible values.

 This next design is based on the work of John Linsley-Hood, and again can be expected to give good results.
 As can be seen, there are no opamps used, and the circuit is completely symmetrical.
-This offers a reduction in noise over a single circuit, since the two complete mirror image halves are in parallel.
-Distortion is probably reduced as well, but at the signal levels produced by a moving coil pickup, this is not likely to be significant.
+This offers a reduction in noise over a single circuit, since the two complete mirror image halves are in parallel so noise is reduced in the same way as the paralleled transistors shown above.
+Distortion may be reduced as well, but at the signal levels produced by a moving coil pickup, this is not likely to be significant.

 Figure 2 - Moving Coil Preamp (After John Linsley-Hood)

 The circuit is (more or less) conventional, using a common emitter stage modulating a constant-current source.
-As the circuit is mirrored, these are reproduced for both positive and negative supplies.
+As the circuit is mirrored, the current variations are reproduced for both positive and negative supplies.
 The net output voltage will again have a low DC offset, but probably somewhat higher than the previous design due to the lack of a bias servo to maintain an exact 0V DC output.

-These give a theoretical gain of 74 (37dB) in the MC position, or 7.6 (17.6 dB) for the MM setting.
-In practice, one can expect the gain to be very slightly less than these figures, especially for the MC setting.
+The theoretical gain is 50 (34dB) in the 'Gain = 50' position, or 10 (20dB) for the 'Gain = 10' setting.
+In practice, one can expect the gain to be very slightly less than these figures, especially for a gain of 50.

 I cannot comment on the relative noise performance of these two preamps, but as they are both based on designs by well respected audio designers, I would expect that noise would not be an issue with either circuit.

-NOTE: This general circuit topology was first published in Sweden in 1975 (The magazine was Radio & Television), written by Peter Akemark (AKA Per Elving).
+NOTE: The general circuit topology shown in Figure 2 was first published in Sweden in 1975 (The magazine was Radio & Television), written by Peter Akemark (AKA Per Elving).
 This predates the JLH article by about 8 years, as the version shown above was published in 1983).

-With two different circuits and several additional EQ networks to choose from (plus my own version, published as Project 06), there has to be one for you!
+With three different circuits and several additional EQ networks to choose from (plus my own version, published as Project 06), there has to be one for you!

 Figure 3 - Phono Preamp #1